oatlog/oatlog/doc/ideas/main.typ

 - think about avoiding accidentally quadratic behaviour on hashmaps.
 - vectorization
 - scheduling/rulesets/check
-- check if we are doing semi-naive correctly and fix it
+- check if we are doing semi-naive correctly and fix it - DONE?
-    - check our performance with semi-naive disabled.
+    - check our performance with semi-naive disabled. - unclear results but can be done now.
 - try to isolate other optimizations from just being AOT vs interpreter.

 = async gather??